 This proposed emergency supplemental funds renourishment is within the same footprint and will use similar techniques and equipment as to what has previously been performed at Tybee Island during the first periodic renourishment in 1987 by the Savannah District, the subsequent 1995 work by Georgia Ports Authority (GPA), and the USACE renourishments in 2000, 2008, 2015 and 2018.
-In addition to the routine renourishment practices, dune construction will occur throughout the federal footprint to tie together existing dune communities, fill in hotspot (flood prone) areas, and build resiliency into the federal project.
 All previous renourishments at Tybee Island received all of the required environmental approvals.